How Healthy is Your Product? - Delivery Pipeline Check

 8. Zero bugs policy eliminates the change management processes and board for errors.

-9. Traceability of specifications to delivered features and product versions
+9. Traceability of specifications to deliver features and product versions

 10. Semantic versioning and API documentation